jasny/persist-core/README.md

 ```

-Recordset
+Dataset
 ---

 An entity tends to be a part of a set of data, like a table or collection.
 If it's possible to load multiple
-entities from that set, the Active Record or Data Mapper implement the `Recordset` interface.
+entities from that set, the Active Record or Data Mapper implement the `Dataset` interface.

 The `fetch()` method returns a single entity.
 The `fetchAll()` method returns multiple enities. `fetchList()`
 loads a list with the id and description as key/value pairs.
 The `count()` method counts the number of entities